As many of you may know, I am a huge fan of salads. Fresh, crunchy, colorful, creative – they are delicious.

 For the chicken, you will need chicken breasts (I used Bone-in chicken breasts), vegetable oil (grapeseed or olive oil will work), kosher salt, and black pepper.

-For the Asian sesame dressing recipe, gather together unsweetened almond butter, honey, rice vinegar, soy sauce, toasted sesame oil, garlic, ginger, chile pepper sauce (my favorite is Sriracha) and coarse sea salt.
+For the Asian sesame dressing recipe, gather together unsweetened almond butter, honey, rice vinegar, soy sauce, toasted sesame oil, garlic, fresh ginger, chile pepper sauce (my favorite is Sriracha) and coarse sea salt.

 A Few Helpful Notes About The Ingredients

 - Chicken: This is a great recipe to use leftover or store-bought rotisserie chicken if you don’t have time to roast your own.
+Or you can even try this super flavorful Baked Chicken Thighs.

 - Cabbage: This is a heartier version of the popular Panera Asian Chicken Salad as it contains cabbage, both green and red, in addition to the romaine.
 Don’t be tempted to use more cabbage than the recipe states (which I usually do) as you won’t have enough sauce to coat the greens.